 The kidneys are removed from the donor, usually using thin instruments and a small video camera inserted through several tiny incisions (laparoscopic surgery).
 Occasionally, a larger incision (open surgery) is required.
 After removal, the kidney is cooled and transported quickly to a medical center for transplantation to a person who has a compatible blood and tissue type and who does not make antibodies to the tissues of the donor.

 Kidney transplantation is a major operation.
 The person receiving the kidney is usually on dialysis Dialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
 There are a number of reasons... read more in the months or years before the transplant procedure.
 The donated kidney is placed in the pelvis through an incision and is attached to the recipient’s blood vessels and bladder.
 Usually, the nonfunctioning kidneys are left in place.
-Occasionally, they are removed because they are infected.
+Occasionally, they are removed because infection develops and does not resolve.